 - Switch back to your regular presser foot.

-- Using a ½” seam allowance, stitch one end and the long side.
+- Using a ½” Seam allowance, stitch one end and the long side.
 Leave the opposite end open for turning.
-Remember to pivot at the corners.
+Remember to pivot at the corner.

-- Clip the corners.
-Turn the tube right side out.
+- Clip the corner.
+Turn the tube Right side out.
 We used our hemostat trick.
-Square up the corners with a long, blunt-end tool, and press well.
+Square up the corners with a long, blunt-end tool, and Press well.